Kraken (band)

 Kraken is a rock band founded in Medellín, Colombia, in 1983.
 The current lineup consists of Roxana Restrepo (vocals), Andrés Leiva (guitar), Ricardo Wolff (guitar), Julian Puerto (drums), Luis Alberto Ramírez (bass guitar), and Rubén Gelvez (electronic keyboards).
-The sound of the band is characterized by a mixture of hard rock and heavy metal.

-The influence of the original lead singer Elkin Ramírez, was compared by some publications to that of Freddie Mercury or Bruce Dickinson.
-Ramírez was also influenced by Led Zeppelin.
-Another influence of his was classical music, which he taught himself upon the advice of his father.
-Ramirez was commonly referred as "Elkin Kraken" amongst the fans.

-Guitarist Andrés Leiva contributed his symphonic experience to the band, gained as a student of the classical guitarist Pedro de Alcántara.
-Leiva has been a member of a variety of different musical projects.
+History

+Kraken was founded in Medellín, Colombia in 1983 by vocalist Elkin Ramírez, who led the band for over three decades until his death in 2017.

 On 18 December 2013, the band celebrated its 30th anniversary and filmed the show for a DVD that was released the following year.

 Ramírez died from brain cancer on 29 January 2017 in Medellín.
 He was 54 years old.

+Musical style

+Original lead singer Elkin Ramírez was compared to Freddie Mercury and Bruce Dickinson.
+He was influenced by Led Zeppelin as well as classical music, which he taught himself upon the advice of his father.
+Ramirez was commonly referred as "Elkin Kraken" amongst the fans.

+Guitarist Andrés Leiva contributed symphonic elements to the band, gained as a student of the classical guitarist Pedro de Alcántara.